amirrajan/mokepon/readme.md

 is more _complex_ (has measurable, objective cognative overhead) than ClojureScript.
 If you haven't worked with a Lisp dialect, ClojureScript's syntax looks _hard_ (unfamiliar), which is completely fair.
-But, its sytax is also _simple_ (has less cognative overhead).
+But, its syntax is also _simple_ (has less cognative overhead).

 In essense, _hard_ things can eventually become _easy_.
 But, _complex_ things have a much much more difficult time in becoming _simple_.
-The 3 hours worth of videos go into great detail about the simplicity of ClojureScript (you should watch them).
+The 3 hours worth of videos go into great detail about the simplicity of ClojureScript (you should watch them if you still haven't).

 ## Running The Game